Nyandwi/learning-java/java-basics/syntax-basics.md

 */This is a comment and it will not be executed! */
 ```

-That's it for Java basics.
+That's it for Java syntax basics.
+Next, we will learn more about variables.

 You can learn more at[W3schools.com](https://www.w3schools.com/java/java_syntax.asp).